d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-keywords-sort'
         Sort `KEYWORDS' if `denote-sort-keywords' is non-nil.
         `KEYWORDS' is a list of strings, per `denote-keywords-prompt'.

+  Function `denote-keywords-combine'
+        Combine `KEYWORDS' list of strings into a single string.
+Keywords are separated by the underscore character, per the Denote file-naming scheme.

   Function `denote-directory'
         Return path of the variable `denote-directory' as a proper